INEA is running parts of Horizon 2020, the EU's €77 billion research and innovation programme for 2014-2020, in the areas of transport and energy.

 Their specific focus is to support research and innovation activities in relation with low-carbon and sustainable transport; automated road transport; electrified vehicles; safe and resilient transport systems; European industrial leadership as well as behavioural issues and user needs for mobility solutions.

-There might be other EU funding opportunities in transport and energy research announced on the Participant Portal.
+There might be other EU funding opportunities in transport and energy research announced on the Funding and Tenders Portal.

 For all questions related to Horizon 2020, please contact the Research Enquiry Service.